TheOtherDavid/spotify-playlist-duplicate-finder/README.md

 # spotify-playlist-duplicate-finder
 For a given Spotify playlist, find any duplicates, based on the track name as a string, including remixes.

+One of my friends has a great Spotify playlist, with like 1700 great songs.
+But the issue is, she's convinced there are duplicates in there, but it would be too hard to sort through and find them.
+Even worse, sometimes a song appears on multiple different albums.
+Sometimes a band will release a song as a single, and then later release it again on their full album.
+By comparing songs based on their name as a string, and not based on the internal Spotify ID, these potential duplicates can be found and dealt with.
+Because we all know how programs can go out of control, I am not automatically deleting these duplicates, but simply writing them to a file.
+Deletion can be done manually.